TianpeiLuke/SelfStudyNotes/obsidian_notes/Archives for Concepts and Propositions/Machine_Learning/Deep_Learning/Noise Contrastive Estimation.md

 - [[Probabilistic Machine Learning Advanced Topics by Murphy]] pp 850 - 852
 - [[Deep Learning by Goodfellow]] pp 612 - 614
 - [[Deep Learning Foundations and Concepts by Bishop]] pp 191
+- Gutmann, M., & Hyvärinen, A. (2010, March).
+Noise-contrastive estimation: A new estimation principle for unnormalized statistical models.
+In _Proceedings of the thirteenth international conference on artificial intelligence and statistics_ (pp. 297-304).
+JMLR Workshop and Conference Proceedings.